ateev/react-code-prettify/README.md

 ### CodeString
  Required prop.
 Need to be the string of code that you want to pretify and highlight.

 ### language
   Optional prop.
 You don't need to specify the language since it will automatically guess.
 Still you can specify a language by passing it in this props.
+If you want to use html, make sure you set the language to "html".

 ## What's Next ?
-* Need support for HTML snippets. - [Issue 1](https://github.com/ateev/react-code-prettify/issues/1)
 * Need support for more themes - [Issue 2](https://github.com/ateev/react-code-prettify/issues/2)